greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ceo-migration-report_1_1.md

 ---
 title: CEO and Office of the CEO
 Description: Migration report for moving the handbooks ceo section
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ceo-migration-report_1_1/
+description: ''
+linkTitle: CEO and Office of the CEO
+type: docs
 ---

 **Section:** ceo